logseq/docs/db-version.md

 Property choices allow a property to only have one of the defined choices.
 Only the property types `Text`, `Url` and `Number` support this.
 From the [configuration dropdown](#configure-a-property), a property choice can be added, deleted and edited to have a required value, an optional description and an optional icon.
 Drag the choices up and down to order how they appear.
 For a good example of choices see the `Status` property.

 If a property has already been used, it is possible to convert it to use choices.
 After clicking `Add choice`, a panel displays to convert all existing property values to choices.
 If a property is using choices, it is possible to stop using choices by deleting them from the property.
 Caution: deleting a choice from a property also currently deletes the choice from all blocks it is used.

+### Property Default Values

+Properties can have default values, currently just for the types Text, Number and Checkbox.
+A property's default value takes effect for these two use cases:
+* When a property is added to a node, it defaults to the default value.
+* When a property is a tag property for a tag and that tag is added to a node, the node defaults to having the default value for that property.

+When using simple queries, properties for the above two use cases will have that default value.
+When using property choices, one of them can be set as a default value by checking the default choice box in the list of property choices.

 ## New Tags